u-drozd/charts-snippets/README.md

 Contributing
 ------------

-We'd love to see your contributions to these features - please go ahead and fork it and send us a pull request when you're done!
-Or if you have a new project you think we should include here, email info@shinobicontrols.com to tell us about it.
+We'd love to see your contributions to these snippets - please go ahead and fork the repo and send us a pull request when you're done!